 While there are many reasons people seek to be more energy efficient, most people do it to save money.
-If your energy bills increase during the winter, you may want to consider using these five tips to save on energy bills, before winter is here.
+If your energy bills increase during the winter, you may want to consider using these five tips to save on energy bills this winter.

 1: Make Your Fireplace More Efficient